So far 43,000 e-mails have gone to world leaders urging them to DROP THE

 1. Stop taking payments from the poorest countries immediately and ringfence the money for the poor.

-2. Commit to the cancellation of 100 per cent for all the poorest countries from all the creditors, including the World Bank and IMF, this year.
+poorest countries from all the creditors, including the World Bank and IMF, this year.

-3. Agree to find a new process to deal with lending and borrowing to prevent another debt crisis in the future.
+borrowing to prevent another debt crisis in the future.
 Action of this kind would be a fitting way to mark the millennium.
 Further inaction by the world's leaders would risk the high costs of inaction and impotence that have been seen in the past.
 Children in the poorest countries of the world cannot wait while the leaders of rich countries sit on their island.
 The world's leaders must step out into the real world - and drop the debt now.